projectmesa/mesa/docs/best-practices.rst

 * ``model.py`` should contain the model class.
-If the file gets large, it may make sense to move the complex bits into other files, but this is the first place readers will look to figure out how the model lworks.
+If the file gets large, it may make sense to move the complex bits into other files, but this is the first place readers will look to figure out how the model works.

+* ``server.py`` should contain the visualization support, including the server class.

 * ``run.py`` is a Python script that will run the model when invoked as ``python run.py``.